Fine Woodworking Incorporating Furniture Design

 The ‘Fine Woodworking’ course has nothing to do with boats and is run entirely separately in its own dedicated workshops.
 But it does follow the principles that over the last twenty years have built the Academy’s reputation as a world-leading vocational training college.
-Will Reed, the Fine Woodworking Instructor, spends forty hours per week contact time with the students.
+Mark Ripley, the Fine Woodworking Instructor, spends forty hours per week contact time with the students.
 Students spend the majority of their time at their workbenches, learning through hands-on experience of making.

 Level 3 Diploma

 The Level 3 Diploma was developed by us in partnership with awarding body PIABC.
 While pieces of paper are not vital to everyone (you can choose not to take the Level 3 Diploma) for people starting their woodworking career, at whatever age, the Diploma proves that their skills have reached a nationally recognised level.
 It is also important to us that the Academy is subject to scrutiny and its qualifications verified by external professional bodies.

 The course is suitable for absolute beginners as well as the more experienced, but if you are nervous about the intensive nature of the course joining the two day ‘Introduction to Woodworking‘ or five day ‘Basic Woodworking 1‘ courses will help your confidence.

 You will make a number of pieces to take away with you: